 To: Date:

 Parent/or Guardian

 Street Address:

-City/State ZIP:
+0:4/04-4- ZIP:

-Please be notified that copies of the Community School District's official student

-records concerning , (full legal name of student) have been transferred to:
+Please be notified that copies of the records concerning Community School District's official student, (full legal name of student) have been transferred to:

 School District Name Address

-upon the written statement that the student t intends to enroll in said school system.
+upon the written statement that the studen t intends to enroll in said school system.

 If you desire a copy of such records furnis undersigned.
 A reasonable charge will be shed, please check here and return this form to the made for the copies.

 • e inaccurate, misleading or otherwise in violation of the privacy or ght to a hearing to challenge the contents of such records.

 (Name)

 (Title)